Swiss Support for the introduction of the Dual-track principles in Bulgaria Vocational Education system

 Wirtschaftswachstum fördern und Arbeitsbedingungen verbessern

 - 32 vocational schools in 19 Bulgarian cities in 14 administrative regions joined the project, offering dual vocational education with the support of DOMINO.
 A total of 1600 students enrolled in the 12 newly developed curricula.

-- A total of 170 enterprises are partners to the participating schools, of which 81% Bulgarian companies while 19% being foreign investors in the country (with about 10% Swiss compagnies)
+- A total of 170 enterprises are partners to the participating schools, of which 81% Bulgarian companies while 19% being foreign investors in the country (with about 5% Swiss companies).

-- The newly established National Consultative Council on VET (3 ministries, private sector, school representatives) is continuing the work started in the frame of the Forum on Dual Education, where all stakeholders are involved to make consensus-based recommendations for the ongoing reform in the vocational training
+- The newly established National Consultative Council on VET (3 ministries, private sector, school representatives) is continuing the work started in the frame of the DOMINO-initiated Forum on Dual Education, where all stakeholders are involved to make consensus-based recommendations for the ongoing reform in the vocational training.

-- 1134 students enrolled in dual training in 12 professions.
-Among them, 93 graduated DVET classes since the beginning of the project and 70% of them got an employment while the others are continuing tertiary education
+- 93 graduated DVET students since the beginning of the project and 70% of them got an employment with the DOMINO companies which hosted their apprenticeship.

-- New curricula developed with project's suppport in 12 professions are approved by the Ministy of Education as a national standard
+- New curricula developed with project's support in 12 professions are approved by the Ministy of Education as a national standard and offered. ^

-- Know-how transfer/exchange with Swiss experts (SFIVET) enhanced the capacity of locally-trained experts in dual education (DTEs) whom gradually took over project activities
+- Know-how transfer/exchange with Swiss experts (SFIVET) enhanced the capacity of locally-trained experts in dual education (DTEs) who gradually took over project activities trainings.

-- A total of 139 instructors from the partner companies and 76 teachers have been trained by SFIVET experts and Bulgarian DTEs to work according the dual education curricula and principles
+- A total of 255 instructors from the partner companies and 112 teachers have been trained by SFIVET experts and Bulgarian DTEs to work according the dual education curricula and principles.

 - National State Institute North